LordDemonos/Quarm.Guide/wiki/after-installing-the-game.md

 #### Screenshots

 Screenshots can be taken by pressing PRINT SCREEN within the game, and can be changed within the Options.
 These are saved in your TAKP folder as `EQ000001.bmp` for example.

+This concludes [After Installing the Game](after-installing-the-game).
+Please proceed to [Textures and Effects](textures-and-effects).